frenchy64/frenchy64.github.io/_posts/2013-09-03-polymorphic-hof.markdown

 categories: Typed Clojure, core.typed, Clojure
 ---

-[core.typed](https://github.com/clojure/core.typed) has some special rules for annotating functions.
+When it comes to annotating functions in [core.typed](https://github.com/clojure/core.typed), there are some special rules to keep in mind.

-The two basic rules are:
+Here are two.

-- all function parameters should be annotated
+1. all function parameters should be annotated
-- polymorphic functions should be instantiated when used as a parameters to polymorphic higher-order functions.
+2. polymorphic functions should be instantiated when used as a parameters to polymorphic higher-order functions.

 </hr>